hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## Backing up

-Backing up for me is as simple as running `rsnapshot manual` (I prefer this to an automatic cron job).
+Backing up is as simple as running `rsnapshot manual` (I prefer this to an automatic cron job).

 [rsnapshot](http://rsnapshot.org/) config file has support for automatically taking a temporary LVM snapshot of a volume before backing it up.
 The snapshot creates a consistent, atomic (point-in-time) image of the system before running rsync.
 This allows me to backup the running root filesystem of the OS live, without having to unmount it and remount it read only first, and also gives the assurance that write processes are allowed to finish before the backup is taken.
 Other filesystems such as `BTRFS` and `ZFS` also support snapshotting, but I prefer the stability of `LVM` on Linux, with the added bonus of nice integration with `rsnapshot`.